 Operating a cost-effective and efficient fleet requires insight into the total cost of ownership (TCO).
-In my first article on trucking for Fleet Management Weekly.
-I explore some ways fleet managers can understand and manage the factors that impact total cost of ownership for an efficient fleet:
+Below, we explore some ways fleet managers can understand and manage the factors that impact total cost of ownership for an efficient fleet:

 Get the most out of your trucks